justame/hp-front-end-course/README.md

 ####Step 2
 - Add [jQuery](http://jquery.com/) to the static page
 - Use the static data file to emulates the server data **(app/js/StaticData.js)**
-- Build the Youtube list (left column) that fetched from the static data ,using jQuery - only view
+- Build the Youtube list (left column) that fetched from the static data ,using jQuery
-- Build the Youtube playlist using jQuery- only view
+- Build the Youtube playlist using jQuery
-- Add the functionality to add video from the list to the playlist -  “Add to playlist” button
+- Add the functionality to add video from the list to the playlist -  “Add to playlist” button, the playlist will be stored in the [**localStorage**](http://www.w3schools.com/html/html5_webstorage.asp) and after refreshing the page it the playlist should populate itself from the [**localStorage**]localStorage(http://www.w3schools.com/html/html5_webstorage.asp)
 - Add the functionality to remove a video from the playlist
 - Add the functionality to watch a video when the user clicks on it